andreatramacere/Asiago_MultiMessenger_Lesson/README.md

 ## instructions To install the code

-- be sure to have jupyter-notebook and matplotlib  installed on your machine, and in the same environment where you installed jetset.
+- be sure to have jupyter-notebook, matplotlib and ipython installed on your machine, and in the same environment where you installed jetset.

 - to install jetset: visit https://jetset.readthedocs.io/en/latest/install.html